Wandoan railway line

 The Wandoan Branch is a 70 km railway line in the Darling Downs region Queensland, Australia.
 It links the towns of Miles and Wandoan.
 It was approved to extend to Taroom, but construction halted during World War I and never recommenced.
+The line is now closed.

 History

 The Western Line from Brisbane reached Miles in August 1878.
 Taroom, about 120 kilometres to the north of Miles, later became an established pastoral region and a line in that direction was proposed to promote closer settlement.
 Approval was given in 1910 for construction of the first section to Wandoan (then called Juandah) and the line opened from Miles as far as Giligulgul on 20 December 1913.
 Sidings enroute were Dalwogan (now Dalwogon), Kowguran and Gurulmundi.

 On 11 August 1913, during construction of the Miles-Taroom section, a ballast train collided with several cattle 13.5 mi from Miles.
 Two men including the train's timekeeper were killed, another man was injured.
 Hopper cars being pushed in front of the locomotive were emitting dust at the time.
 A fourth crew member was not significantly injured.

 Juandah Station was established in 1853 following favorable reports from Ludwig Leichhardt after his trek through the region in 1844, and the small town of Juandah gradually developed.
 The second stage of the line opened via Guluguba, Burunga and Wubagul to Juandah on 16 December 1914.
 The approved section to Taroom was never constructed.
 Juandah was renamed Wandoan in 1927 to avoid confusion with the town of Jundah southwest of Longreach.

 Kowguran siding achieved prominence during World War II when the RAAF operated a munitions store next to the railway line.
 Kowguran Sub-depot to No. 3 Central Reserve Explosive Store included 20 concrete underground bunkers in which up to 2500 tons of bombs and ammunition were stored.
 Supplies, munitions and personnel were connected by rail to Brisbane via Miles and Toowoomba.